sun-protocol/sunswap-v2-contracts/README.md

 This repository contains the core smart contracts for the SunSwap 2.0 Protocol.

+## About

+SunSwap V2 is the one of major iterations of the SunSwap protocol, a decentralized exchange (DEX) built on Ethereum.
+It introduced several key improvements over V1, including support for TRC20/TRC20 pairs, flash swaps, and price oracles.
+The protocol enables automated liquidity provision using a constant product formula, allowing users to trade tokens directly from liquidity pools without relying on traditional order books.

+By decentralizing token exchange and liquidity management, SunSwap V2 became a foundational building block in the DeFi ecosystem, paving the way for more advanced versions such as SunSwap V3.

 ## Core Contracts

 `SunswapV2Pair`, LP token & liquidity pool，provides `mint`,`burn`,`swap` methods